Governing Council of the Cat Fancy

 The Governing Council of the Cat Fancy (GCCF) is a cat registry, established in 1910 and the largest organisation that registers pedigree cats in the United Kingdom.
-It was formed from a small number of cat clubs which were registering cats at the time when the modern cat fancy was in its first stages.
+It was formed from a small number of cat clubs which were registering cats at the time when the modern cat fancy was in its first stages, meaning that the GCCF's register itself dates back to the formation of the National Cat Club in 1887.
 It is considered to be the original prototype for cat fancy registries.
 It is an independent body with around 150 member clubs, including specialist breed clubs and area clubs covering particular regions.
 The GCCF became an incorporated company on 5 November 2010.

-It licenses cat shows put on by its affiliated clubs with about 135 shows per year.
+The GCCF licenses cat shows put on by its affiliated clubs with about 135 shows per year.
 Pedigree cats shown at these shows can gain the titles Champion, Grand Champion, Imperial Grand Champion and Olympian.
 The latter having three levels, Bronze, Silver and Gold.
-The word Champion is replaced by Premier for neutered cats.
+The word Champion is replaced by Premier for neutered cats, and Master Cat for cats competing in household pets.
 The showing of non-pedigree cats (often referred to as Domestic shorthair and Domestic longhair) and Pedigree Pets is also popular at GCCF shows.
+In April 2025, the GCCF introduced Kitten Champion (KC) and Kitten Master Cat (KMC) titles, allowing kittens to earn recognition in the show world.

 The GCCF also co-ordinates its own show: the Supreme Cat Show, which is famous for being the world's largest cat show and often referred to as the feline equivalent of Crufts.
 Special awards of UK and Supreme Champion can be gained at this show only.